jessejhein/Freetos_posix/linlike8/ReadMe.txt

                 process0
-                        it is a Forever Loop, call Change Cpu Sleep command to save power, then call yield() to enter to other process however, it also can be one of applcation task which needs to looping for something
+                        it is a Forever Loop, call Change Cpu Sleep command to save power, then call yield() to enter to other process however, it also can be one of applcation task which needs to looping for something OR
+                        in switch case mode
+                        appl. init.
+                        appl. while loop for diff. tasks

 -----------------------------------------------------------------------------------------------------
 Scheduling